mhdwyer/cadre-ui/README.md

-#Cadre UI
+# Cadre UI
-The user interface for the Cadre virtual workplace
+Cadre is a virtual workplace solution and Cadre UI is, well, its user interface.